Fiat Punto: Motorsport

 The Punto has always been popular with amateur racing drivers due to its low cost and the wide availability of spare parts.
 Numerous competition and homologated versions of the Punto have been produced, such as the Punto Rally, the S1600, and the Punto Abarth.

 A new rally car based on the third generation Punto, the Super 2000 Punto Abarth, was unveiled in 2005.
 It is four-wheel drive and powered by a 2.0 L 16 valve engine capable of producing 280 hp.
 Also, a turbodiesel front wheel drive rally car has been produced, the Fiat Grande Punto R3D.

-The Punto was the first diesel car to compete in the Targa Tasmania.

 The Punto has won several rally championships, specifically: